UltimateDisney.com | DVD Review Index | Disney / Buena Vista TV Shows Page | Search UltimateDisney.com

 Seven unaired installments surfaced when "Dinosaurs" went into syndication, bringing the total to 65 through two full and two abbreviated seasons.
 One of each is included on this The Complete First and Second Seasons DVD set, the series' first time on the format, but not on home video.
 Eight video cassettes, each holding two episodes, were released in the early '90s when customers buying TV series were not treated so well.
 The show's release on DVD can't be deemed too surprising.
 Long off the airwaves even as reruns, the show has become fondly remembered and has the support of an ardent Muppet fanbase.

-Critical synopses of the set's 29 episodes follow, with a star ( SEASON ONE
+Critical synopses of the set's 29 episodes follow, with a star () indicating my ten favorite episodes in the collection.

 Disc 1